moolsbytheway/mf-dynamic-form/README.md

 #### Contact me at moolsbytheway [at] gmail [dot] com for contribution or assistance
 ### Roadmap
-- Add required attribute to checkboxe
+- Add required attribute to checkboxes
 - Add pattern validation
 - add ios like switcher control
 - add the support for custom controls (so anyone can create a control and use it in the form)